yihozhang/yihozhang/README.md

 ### Hi there 👋
-I am a first-year PhD student studying Computer Science at UW Seattle, co-advised by Zachary Tatlock and Dan Suciu.
+I am a second-year PhD student studying Computer Science at UW Seattle, co-advised by Zachary Tatlock and Dan Suciu.
 I am broadly interested in the theories and applications of programming languages and data management.

-Currently, I work on a program optimization technique called Equality Saturation (EqSat):
+Currently, I am working on a program optimization technique called Equality Saturation (EqSat):

 * Theory: I try to answer questions like "when does EqSat terminate?".
 * System: I am working on a new system called egglog that unifies Datalog and EqSat.